Give Like Someone Set Free

 Ten Percent Is Not the Problem

-If you have given 10% for years under teaching that now seems shaky, God is not confused by bad terminology.
+Giving ten percent was never the problem.
+If you have given it for years under teaching that now seems shaky, hear this plainly: God is not confused by bad terminology.
 He saw the love.
 He saw the sacrifice.
 The yoke placed upon you was wrong.
 Your desire to honor God was not.

 Build a Giving Rule of Life